 The list of health concerns about PFASs is long as the chemicals have been linked to high cholesterol, effects on the immune system, hormone disruption, low infant birth rates and even cancer, according to the Environmental Protection Agency (EPA).
-Yet our production of these chemicals hasn't slowed down.
+Yet our production of these chemicals, which include PFOS, PFOA and GenX, hasn't slowed down.
 There are now 118 PFAS chemicals produced in volumes in excess of 25,000 pounds per year, according to a report from the Environmental Working Group (EWG).
 That’s an increase of more than 55 percent since 2002, according to an analysis of EPA data by Public Employees for Environmental Responsibility, or PEER.

 'We are decades behind in the research' on PFASs

 "We are decades behind in the research because these compounds were first used in the 1950s and not much toxicology was done and there was no legislation," study co-author Philippe Grandjean, adjunct professor in the Department of Environmental Health at Harvard T.H.
 Chan School of Public Health, tells MNN.
 "They were just produced and applied and waste seeped out into the environment."